-- 5.1 We work on the principle that every teacher is a teacher of every child including those with SEN. Therefore teaching staff are expected to: - Devise strategies and identifying appropriate differentiated methods to enable all students to access the curriculum. - Recognise that central to the work of every teacher is the cycle of planning, teaching, assessing and evaluating that takes account of the wide range of abilities, aptitudes and interests of the students in their classes. - Ensure EHCP targets are considered in lessons. - Monitor progress of students with SEN. - Be fully aware of the school's procedures for SEN. - Raise individual concerns to appropriate parties.
+4.1 We work on the principle that every teacher is a teacher of every child including those with SEND.
+Therefore, teaching staff are expected to:

+- Devise strategies and identifying appropriate differentiated methods to enable all students to access the curriculum through a Quality First Teaching (QFT) approach. - Recognise that central to the work of every teacher is the cycle of assessing, planning, teaching, and reviewing that takes account of the wide range of abilities, aptitudes and interests of the students in their classes.
+This is known as the graduated approach and is part of the SEND Code of Practise. - Ensure targets are considered in lessons for all SEND students - Monitor progress of students with SEND - Be fully aware of the school's procedures for SEND - Raise individual concerns to appropriate parties and support with the early identification of need process.

-6. How adaptations are made to the curriculum and the learning environment of children and young people with SEN
+5. How adaptations are made to the curriculum and the learning environment of children and young people with SEND

-- 6.1 We seek to include students fully in the curriculum.
-When a child has been identified with individual educational needs their work will be differentiated by the class teacher to enable them to access the curriculum more easily. - 6.2 LSAs may be allocated to work with students within the classroom or to work with the child in a 1:1 scenario to target more specific needs. - 6.3 If appropriate, specialist equipment is given to the student e.g. coloured paper or coloured overlays for reading, use of word processor, visual enhancements. - 6.4 If necessary and appropriate, equipment and facilities are secured to enable the child to continue accessing the school in an inclusive way.
-If a parent/carer feels this may be necessary they should contact the school to discuss the needs and their potential for implementation. - 6.5 All staff have access to the IEN Department staff for advice in regard to the areas of SEN support that they carry out. - 6.6 If necessary, and after informed evidential discussion with all involved parties, and finally with the Headteacher's agreement, the school can adapt the subject curriculum to enable the student to achieve progress overall more effectively.
-This will be done on a case by case basis so that the student's SEND needs are taken into account, as all children are individuals.
+5.1 We seek to include students fully in the curriculum.
+When a child has been identified with individual educational needs their work will be differentiated by the class teacher to enable them to access the full curriculum more easily.

+5.2 LSAs may be allocated to work with students within the classroom or to work with the child in a 1:1 scenario to target more specific needs.

+5.3 If appropriate, specialist equipment is given to the student e.g. coloured paper or coloured overlays for reading, use of word processor, visual enhancements.

+5.4 If necessary and appropriate, equipment and facilities are secured to enable the child to continue accessing the school in an inclusive way.
+If a parent/carer feels this may be necessary, they should contact the school to discuss the needs and their potential for implementation.

+5.5 All staff have access to the SEND Department staff for advice in regard to the areas of SEND support that they carry out.

+5.6 If necessary, and after informed evidential discussion with all involved parties, and finally with the Headteacher's agreement, the school can adapt the subject curriculum to enable the student to achieve progress overall more effectively and in the best interests of the child.
+This will be done on a case-by-case basis so that the student's SEND needs are taken into account, as all children are individuals.